About Stephanie

 WovenAware began as something much quieter.

-Before there was a platform, there was Becoming Aware – a personal journey of reflection.
+Before there was a platform, there was Becoming Aware – a personal journey of noticing and making sense of lived experience.

-After years of adapting to inaccessible environments and internalising silence, a period of deep reflection and healing led Stephanie to reclaim her voice through writing.
-What began privately, as a way to make sense of lived experience, slowly became a daily practice of awareness.
+After years of adapting to inaccessible environments and internalising silence, a period of healing and making sense of lived experience led Stephanie to reclaim her voice through writing.
+What began privately, as a way to make sense of lived experience, slowly became a daily practice of noticing patterns rooted in Deaf lived experience.

 Becoming Aware was not created as a campaign or a brand.
 It was a space to notice patterns – in systems, in relationships, in identity, in power.

-Through storytelling and reflection, Stephanie began to see how everyday interactions shape access and belonging.
+Through storytelling, Stephanie began to see how everyday interactions shape access and belonging.
 Writing became a way to move from survival toward clarity, and from silence toward intention.

 Over time, that personal practice expanded.
-The reflections began to connect beyond the self, into community, culture, and systemic awareness.
+The writing began to connect beyond the self, into community, culture, and systemic awareness.

 WovenAware grew from that foundation.

-Today, WovenAware brings together lived experience, systemic insight, and personal growth – creating space for deeper understanding and meaningful conversation.
+Today, WovenAware brings together lived experience, systemic insight, and personal growth – creating space for clearer awareness and meaningful conversation.

 Motherhood and Motivation

-As a mother of three, including a Deaf son, Stephanie’s work is also deeply personal.
+As a mother of three, including a Deaf son, Stephanie’s work is deeply personal.

 Watching her children navigate the world has strengthened her commitment to building spaces where Deaf identity is honoured, not corrected or overlooked.
 Advocacy exists not only in formal settings, but in everyday moments: school meetings, medical appointments, workplaces, and community spaces.